yuchima8/STaPL/README.md

 The STaPL paper is available in Remote Sensing of Environment (https://authors.elsevier.com/a/1n93y7qzTAsOD).

+We have another research that uses the same scale-transfer idea for 30-m crop yield mapping, which is also available in Remote Sensing of Environment (https://www.sciencedirect.com/science/article/abs/pii/S003442572400453X).

 # License

 STaPL Tillage Maps will follow [CC-BY-NC-SA 4.0](https://github.com/yuchima8/STaPL/blob/main/CC-BY-NC-SA-4.0.txt).
 Thus, those compounds are freely available for academic purposes or individual research, but restricted for commercial use.